inthepocket/please-remain-seated/README.md

 - `ARSession` management
 - Passthrough rendering with `ARBackgroundRenderer`
+- Horizontal and vertical `ARPlane` detection based on scene `BoxCollider`s
+- Raycasting against planes

 These are planned:

-- Horizontal and vertical `ARPlane` detection
-- `ARAnchor` creation on planes or in arbitrary positions
+- `ARAnchor` creation on planes or at arbitrary positions
-- Raycasting against planes

 ## 👋 Alternatives